 If you set innodb_file_per_table to 0, then Amazon RDS allocates all tables to the system tablespace.
 If you drop tables or indexes, or delete or truncate data from allocated tables in the system, then the tablespace marks the space as reusable.
 However, innodb_file_per_table doesn't free up the space for the file system.

-You can't shrink the system tablespace in the instance where it's located.
-Instead, export your current database's data, and then import the data into a new instance.
-To reduce downtime, configure your new MySQL instance as a replica of the source Amazon RDS instance.
-After you synchronize the replica with the source Amazon RDS instance, switch to the new instance.
+To shrink the system tablespace, export the data from your current database, and then import the data into a new instance.
+You can't shrink the system tablespace on the instance where it exists.
+To reduce downtime, configure your new RDS for MySQL instance as a replica of the source instance.
+After you synchronize the replica with the source RDS instance, switch to the new instance.

 Note: When you restore from a snapshot or create a read replica, you don't recover space from the system tablespace.
 Both methods use a snapshot of the source instance storage volume that contains the system tablespace.